Large implies henselian: Examples and counterexamples

 Let $h$ range over $K[x]$.
-We constructed a large field over which the finite-closed topology is discrete by producing large $K$ and $h$ so that $0 < |K \setminus h(K)| < \infty$.
-In the other direction, we know that the finite-closed topology over a perfect large field is not discrete, so $K \setminus h(K)$ is either empty or infinite when $K$ is perfect and large.
+We constructed a large field over which the finite-closed topology is discrete by producing large $K$ and $h$ with $0 < |K \setminus h(K)| < |K|$.
+In the other direction, we know that the finite-closed topology over a perfect large field is not discrete, so $K \setminus h(K)$ has cardinality $0$ or $|K|$ when $K$ is perfect and large.
 This is a special case of Fact~\ref{fact:finite-image}, due to Bary-Soroker, Geyer, and Jarden~\cite{bsgj}, generalizing work of Kosters~\cite{kosters}.

 \begin{fact} Suppose that $K$ is large and let $L$ be the maximal purely inseparable extension of $K$.
-Suppose that $f \colon V \to W$ is a finite morphism of irreducible $K$-varieties and $f_L(V(L))$ does not contain some smooth point of $W(L)$.
-Then $W(K) \setminus f_L(V(L))$ has cardinality $|K|$. \end{fact}
+Suppose that $h \colon V \to W$ is a finite morphism of irreducible $K$-varieties and $h_L(V(L))$ does not contain some smooth point of $W(L)$.
+Then $W(K) \setminus h_L(V(L))$ has cardinality $|K|$. \end{fact}

 We give a topological proof of Fact~\ref{fact:finite-image}.